NYSA

 Apr 4 Film screening with Introduction by Adrian Pelc: Nacionalna klasa by Goran Marković, 1978 (U of Vienna)

-Apr 8 Lecture: Martin Gramc, “Visibilising Intersex Persons in Slovenia, Croatia, and Serbia” (U of Vienna)
+Apr 8 Talk: Martin Gramc, “Visibilising Intersex Persons in Slovenia, Croatia, and Serbia” (U of Vienna)

-May 6 Lecture: Danijela Majstorović, “Peripheral Intersections: Rethinking Gender, Race, and Coloniality in Postwar Bosnia and Herzegovina” (U of Vienna)
+May 6 Talk: Danijela Majstorović, “Peripheral Intersections: Rethinking Gender, Race, and Coloniality in Postwar Bosnia and Herzegovina” (U of Vienna)

 May 8 Film screening with Introduction: Skupljači perja by Aleksandar Petrović, 1967 (U of Vienna)

-May 27 Lecture: YugoslaWomen+ Collective, “The Post-Yugoslav Space in IR and Collective (Un)learning” (U of Vienna)
+May 27 Talk: YugoslaWomen+ Collective, “The Post-Yugoslav Space in IR and Collective (Un)learning” (U of Vienna)

 Jun 4 Podium Discussion: “Gastarbajt in Arts in Vienna” (U of Vienna)